OpenPhilologyAdmin/OPEN-fe/README.md

 ```

 13. Name constants in UPPER_SNAKE_CASE.
-14. In hooks directory, store only hooks that are used more than once, do not store feature-specific hooks there, such hooks belong to their feature.
+14. In hooks directory, store only hooks that are used more than once, do not store feature-specific hooks there, such
+    hooks belong to their feature.
 15. For working with forms use react-hook-form and zod, [see example](https://github.com/react-hook-form/resolvers#zod).
 16. Every request should be tested and mocked using MSW.
 17. Everything related to `react-testing-library` is imported from test-utils.
 18. Always use meaningful variables, avoid abbreviations or single-character variable names
+19. Do not store gradients in the theme.
+20. Prefer types to interfaces for type declarations.

 ## Core resources